Genelia D'Souza: Debut and breakthrough (2003–2005)

-In 2004, D'Souza appeared in her second Hindi film, Masti.
+In 2004, D'Souza appeared in her second Hindi film, Masti opposite Riteish Deshmukh.
 The comedy focuses on 3 close friends who reunite after 3 years, but are now married and are being harassed by their wives.
 D'Souza portrayed the character of one of the wives.
 Taran Adarsh was complimentary of D'Souza's role, saying, "Amongst the wives, D'Souza is the best, [...]
 D'Souza looks the stern and demanding wife and is sure to be noticed."
-The film was a box–office success.
-The same year, she appeared in two Telugu movies Samba, and Sye, both succeeding at the box–office.
+The film was a box–office success and she received the Stardust Award for Breakthrough Performance – Female nomination.
+The same year, she appeared in two Telugu movies Samba alongside Jr. NTR, and Sye opposite Nithiin, both succeeding at the box office.

-After appearing in her first Telugu movie in 2005, Naa Alludu, she starred in the Tamil romantic entertainer Sachein.
+After appearing in her first Telugu movie in 2005, Naa Alludu opposite Jr. NTR, she starred in the Tamil romantic entertainer Sachein opposite Vijay.
 A review in The Hindu noted, "D'Souza, who hardly made an impression in Boys, makes much impact in Sachein."
 The movie evoked mixed response from audiences, but was well received with the younger generation.
-She later appeared in the Telugu patriotic film Subhash Chandra Bose.
+She later appeared in the Telugu patriotic film Subhash Chandra Bose alongside Venkatesh, a box-office failure.